 Discussions of the potential for ocean observations to assist with marine biological conservation in general, and monitoring of MPAs specifically, were held during POGO-16 and POGO-17.
 Initial discussions of biological observing systems were held during POGO-18.
 These workshops were greeted enthusiastically and were well-attended.
 A consensus of members and guests at POGO-18 called for further development of POGO’s understanding of the state of biological observing technology for moorings, AUVs and other persistent observing systems and as assessment of the ways in which POGO could promote biological observing technologies and strategies.

-Status: Active Taskforce
+Status: Complete Taskforce

 Year: 2017- 2021